stevelaskaridis/depictit/README.md

 ## Description

-The idea behind this application is to create a game which uses Facebook Messenger bot as it's frontend and Google Vision API as its backedn to emulate a taboo like game.
+The idea behind this application is to create a game which uses Facebook Messenger bot as it's frontend and Google Vision API as its backend to emulate a taboo like game.
 This is an Python Django application developed during HackZurich 2016.

 ## Contributors

 | Name | github account |